 - A home that uses non-renewable energy

-- Sending the Lomi dirt to landfill
+- Sending the Lomi earth to landfill

-Based on these variables, we found that Lomi can save up to approximately 100 kg CO2e to 230 CO2e per year depending on how much you use your Lomi, if you or your local grid use renewable or non-renewable energy to power your home, and what you did with your Lomi dirt.
+Based on these variables, we found that Lomi can save up to approximately 100 kg CO2e to 230 CO2e per year depending on how much you use your Lomi, if you or your local grid use renewable or non-renewable energy to power your home, and what you did with your Lomi earth.

 This CO2e saving is compared to a baseline scenario where your organic waste is sent to landfill.

 Lomi uses between 0.6 to 1.0 kWh per cycle, depending on the mode and cycle time.
 Cycle times range from 5 hours to 20 hours.

 Types of Waste

 Food & organic waste